-- Support the school in maintaining high standards of behavior and monitoring the effectiveness of the Behavior Policy by following the student management system. - Ensure the school's Behavior Policy and other related policies are implemented consistently across the school. - Keep records of negative behavior on Kickboard throughout the different stages - Ensures that the school regularly communicates with parents, caregivers, and governors. - Report to and meet with parents when necessary. - Provide effective support and training for teachers. - Provide visible and dependable support to staff throughout the day. - Ensures a curriculum is in place which is up to date with changing social and cultural influences, and which motivates all students and develops their personal and social skills.
+- Support the school in maintaining high standards of behavior and monitoring the effectiveness of the Behavior Policy by following the student management system. - Ensure the school's Behavior Policy and other related policies are implemented consistently across the school. - Keep records of negative behavior on Kickboard throughout the different stages. - Ensure that the school regularly communicates with parents, caregivers, and governors. - Report to and meet with parents when necessary. - Provide effective support and training for teachers. - Provide visible and dependable support to staff throughout the day. - Ensure a curriculum is in place which is relevant, reflects current social and cultural influences, and develops students' personal and social skills.